Please ensure Javascript is enabled for purposes of website accessibility

 Diversity and Inclusiveness

 Our teaching, scholarship, and other activities take place in the context of a highly diverse society.
-Reflecting this diversity and intersectionality in our own community is uniquely valuable to the University, as it contributes to the diversification of ideas and perspectives and thereby enriches our scholarship, teaching, and other activities.
-We will proactively seek to increase diversity and feelings of belonging among our community members, and it is our aim to have a student body and teaching and administrative staffs that mirror the diversity of the pool of potential qualified applicants for those positions.
+Reflecting the intersectionality in our community is uniquely valuable to Rotman, as it contributes to the diversification of thoughts, ideas, and perspectives that enrich our teaching, scholarship, and research activities.
+We will proactively seek to increase inclusion and feelings of belonging among our community members, with an aim to having a student body, teaching and administrative staff that mirror the diversity of qualified applicants.
 For more information, please click here.

 \\\